Distinguished Service Cross (United States): Vietnam War

 Six Distinguished Service Crosses were awarded to Son Tay raiders, participants in the November 1970 attempt to rescue U.S. POWs in North Vietnam.
 Among the recipients were Special Forces soldiers Richard J. "Dick" Meadows and Arthur D. "Bull" Simons.

 1975 to present

 After the Vietnam War, the Distinguished Service Cross has been awarded multiple times.
 As of December 2018, it has been awarded 16 times for actions during Operation Enduring Freedom – Afghanistan.
 As of March 2013, the Distinguished Service Cross has been awarded 13 times for actions during Operation Iraqi Freedom.
-Master Sergeant David R. Halbruner was awarded the medal for his actions during the 2012 Benghazi attack; there has also been only one award for actions during the 2015 Bamako hotel attack.
+Master Sergeant David R. Halbruner was awarded the medal for his actions during the 2012 Benghazi attack; U.S. Army Sergeant First Class Kyle Morgan was also awarded for actions during the 2015 Bamako hotel attack.